 In the unlikely event of a serious problem (e.g. an approaching thunderstorm) three sound signals will be given.
 If you are on the water when you hear this, sail immediately for the nearest jetty, tie up the boat, drop the mainsail and leave it.
 If you are on the bank, return to the clubhouse.

 Please let us know if you have any illnesses that could cause you problems while out on the water.
-There is a first-aid kit on the premises.
+There are first aiders, first-aid kits and a defribillator on the premises.

 The rules of the house are very simple: